thunderstar123/Equity-Bot/README.md

-# RockyBot: News Research Tool
+# EquityBot: News Research Tool

-RockyBot is a user-friendly news research tool designed for effortless information retrieval.
+EquityBot is a user-friendly news research tool designed for effortless information retrieval.
 Users can input article URLs and ask questions to receive relevant insights from the stock market and financial domain.

 ![](rockybot.jpg)